stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 Because this method does not perform any unlocking, it does not require a special case handler in the Clarity VM.

-## New native support methods for PoX-2

-### 1. `stx-account`

-This method returns the status of STX account: the account's current STX balance, the amount of STX that is currently locked, the unlock height for the account, and whether or not the account qualifies for an early unlock.

-This method will be used by the `pox-2` contract to validate various contract-calls: implementing early unlocks, lock extensions, lock increases, etc.

 ## Changes to existing PoX methods in PoX-2

 ### 1. Fix expiration of `contract-caller` allowances